 Founded by the Sisters of the Holy Cross in 1844, Saint Mary’s College promotes a life of intellectual vigor, aesthetic appreciation, religious sensibility, and social responsibility.
-Saint Mary’s is a Catholic, residential women’s college in the liberal arts tradition offering undergraduate degrees and co-educational graduate programs.
+Saint Mary’s is a Catholic, residential, women’s, liberal arts college offering undergraduate degrees and co-educational graduate programs.

-A pioneer in the education of women, the College is an academic community where students develop their talents and prepare to make a difference in the world.
-All members of the College remain faithful to this mission and continually assess their response to the complex needs and challenges of the contemporary world.
+A pioneer in the education of women, the College fosters an inclusive, academic community where students discover and develop their talents as they prepare to make a difference in the world.
+All members of the College contribute to this mission in their response to the complex needs and challenges of contemporary life.

 Statement of Philosophy and Purpose

 As a center of higher education, Saint Mary’s fosters an academic climate of scholarship and learning for faculty and students alike.
 Through excellence in teaching and the example of its own active scholarship, the faculty challenges students to expand their horizons and supports them in their intellectual pursuits.
 A broad-based course of study invites students to think critically and creatively about the natural world and human culture.
 Acknowledging the need to prepare women for an array of careers, the College insists on a liberal arts foundation for all its students.
 Through their years at Saint Mary’s, students acquire depth and breadth of knowledge, competence in quantitative skills and modern languages, the ability to think clearly about complex problems, and the capacity to communicate with precision and style.